320james/afiliation-normalization/README.md

 4. **Prepare Your Input File**

-   - Make sure your input file is in **JSONL format** (each line is a JSON object).
+   - Make sure your input file is in **JSONL format**.
-   - Place your input file in the same folder as the script
+   - Place your input file in the same folder as the script.
+Ensure that the file is not extremely large.
+I noticed that `eto_swe_interview_data.jsonl` was more than 50 MB ...
    - FYI - `exampleInput.jsonl` exists in the directory for use.
-I used this file to test my script, so please refer to this for reference!
+I used this file to test my script, so please refer to this for reference if you need to!!!

 5. **Run the Script**